Valvoline: Other motorsports

 Valvoline sponsored a number of auto races to market its motor oil, including the SCCA National Championship Runoffs and Bommarito Automotive Group 500.
 Valvoline also sponsored the first woman to compete in both the Daytona 500 and Indianapolis 500, Janet Guthrie, as well as CART driver Al Unser Jr. (1988–1993).

 In Australia, Valvoline owns naming rights to the Sydney Speedway and sponsors the Australian Sprintcar Grand Prix.
 It also sponsored the 1994 Australian Manufacturers' Championship.

 Since June 2020, Valvoline sponsors La Liga association club Sevilla FC as a global partner, with their logo appearing on the sleeves of match kits.

 Since July 2023 Valvoline is currently sponsoring the Aston Martin Formula One team as an extension of the team's existing partnership with Aramco, and the partnership will be upgraded to lubricant supply role from 2026 season onwards due to Honda engine direct partnership.
-From 2025 season onwards Valvoline will also supplying lubricants to Renault-backed BWT Alpine F1 Team.
+From the 2025–26 season onwards, Valvoline will also be supplying lubricants to Mahindra-backed Mahindra Formula E Team.